czarinamlozada/olist-sql-analysis/README.md

 - Monthly revenue grew significantly, reaching approximately $1.16 million in April 2018.
 - 95.32% of customers were in the Low or Medium spending tiers, while only 4.67% were in the High spending tier.
 - 96.88% of customers were one-time buyers, while only 3.12% were repeat buyers.
-- Health & Beauty (`beleza_saude`) was the highest-revenue product category, generating approximately $1.44 million, or 9.10% of allocated revenue.
+- Health & Beauty (`beleza_saude`) was the highest-revenue product category, generating $1,258,681.34, or 9.26% of total product revenue.
 - Revenue showed significant month-to-month fluctuations, including a $415,204.92 increase in November 2017 and a $316,481.32 decrease in December 2017.

 ## Recommendations